bmwcarit/joynr/examples/stateless-async/README.md

 * `stateless-async-api`
 	* Defines the application's service API using a FIDL file
-* `stateless-async-backend-services`
-	* Used to create a containerized application with the joynr discovery and access control services
 * `stateless-async-car-sim`
 	* The provider implementation of the service, simulates a car
 	* This runs as a single node and is not clustered